JYLD/User-CSS-For-Firefox-And-Thunderbird/README.md

 Also, remember I am no programmer so let me apologize in advance if my CSS contains any deviations from best practices, etc.

-If you want to further duplicate my color setup on Windws 7 then first select the Classic Windows Theme.
-After that use the registry editor to add the JYLD_Color_Choices.reg file to your registry.
+If you want to further duplicate my color setup on Windows 7 then first select the Classic Windows Theme.
+After that download the JYLD_Color_Choices.reg file to your computer and then double click it to add it to your registry.
+You should save a copy of your current theme before doing this so you can go back to your original color choices.
+Also note that my color choices work on Windows 7 and XP.
+I have no idea how this reg file would affect Windows 8 to 10, if at all.